ZeyaRabani/zebrary/README.md

 A Library storage website to store all books read.

 ## Made by Zeya Rabani
 This project was a personal project, the backend is fully done and the website is fully functional.
-The fronend still needs some work if anyone want to commit.
+The frontend still needs some work if anyone want to commit.